DecSP/assignment-mhh/README.md

 Code Assignment Mathematics Modeling

 ## co2.py
-- Read files from datasets
+- Read parameters from datasets
 - Parameters initialization
 - All functions for computing all the formulas in the models